zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/filtering-templating.md

 )
 ```

-By using `filter_params`, Milvus efficiently handles the dynamic insertion of values, improving the speed of query execution.
+By using `filter_params`, Zilliz Cloud efficiently handles the dynamic insertion of values, improving the speed of query execution.

 ## Delete Operations{#delete-operations}